workingDog/TvViewer/README.md

 This project uses SwiftUI and SwiftData to store the downloaded data obtained from the [IPTV API](https://github.com/iptv-org/api).

-Currently setup for iOS-26, but can easily work on older iOS or MacOS with simple changes.
+Currently setup for iOS-26, but can easily work on older iOS (remove the .glassEffect) or MacOS with simple changes.

 ## References